Floyd Allen: Early life and activities

 Floyd Allen was born in 1856 and spent much of his life living in Cana, Virginia, located below Fancy Gap Mountain in Carroll County.
 He was the patriarch of the county's most prominent family, which, in addition to owning large tracts of farmland and a prosperous general store, were also active in local politics as proud Southern Democrats.
 Both Allen and his brother Sidna held legal licenses for the production of alcohol.

 Allen was noted for his generosity, but also his quick temper and easily injured pride.
-He had a history of violent altercations, including shooting a black man in North Carolina, beating a police officer in Mount Airy and later shooting his own cousin.
+He had a history of violent altercations, including killing a black man who was supposedly hunting on his property in North Carolina, beating a police officer in Mount Airy and later shooting his own cousin.
 In May 1889, Floyd's brothers, Garland and Sidna Allen, were tried for carrying concealed pistols and assaulting a group of thirteen men.
 In July 1889, the Carroll County court indicted Floyd for assault as well, but in December of that year the Commonwealth's Attorney dropped the case.
 In September 1889, after pleading no contest to the assault, Garland and Sidna were fined $5 each plus court costs, and the prosecutor dropped the weapons charges.

 Judge Robert C. Jackson, an attorney in Roanoke and Judge Thornton Massie's predecessor in the Carroll County courtroom, stated that, "Floyd Allen was perhaps the worst man of the clan – overbearing, vindictive, high tempered, brutal, with no respect for law and little or no regard for human life.
 During my term of office Floyd Allen was several times charged with violations of law.
 In several instances he escaped indictment, I am satisfied, because the witnesses were afraid to testify to the facts before the grand jury."

 Judge Jackson recalled a trial in 1904 in which Allen was convicted of assaulting a neighbor, Noah Combs.
 Floyd had wanted to buy a farm owned by one of his own brothers, but could not agree on a price.
 Combs wanted the land badly enough to pay the asking price and bought it despite Floyd Allen's warnings not to "butt in."
 Not long afterward, Allen shot and wounded Combs, and was indicted and tried on charges of assault.
 Sentenced by the jury to an hour in jail and a $100 fine, plus costs, Allen immediately posted bail pending an appeal.
 His defense team included former Commonwealth's Attorney Walter Tipton and recent County Court Judge Oglesby.
 At the next term of court, Allen produced an order of clemency from Governor Andrew J. Montague suspending the jail sentence.